Income assessment for full-time students

 If you live with your parents, a spouse or a partner, they may be asked to contribute towards supporting you as a student.
-If you, or other members of your household don’t supply information about your household income, you may not receive all the help you would otherwise get.
+If you, or other members of your household don’t give information about your household income, you may not receive all the help you could get.

 However, if you’re eligible for the Student Loan for Tuition Fees, you’ll get it whatever your household income as 75 per cent of the loan is not based on any assessment.

 Your local Student Finance NI office will ask you to give details of income for your household from the previous financial year.
 Certain allowances and deductions are then made - for example, for dependent children.
 The amount left after these deductions is called your 'household income' or 'residual income', and is used to decide how much financial help you’re entitled to.